fo-dicom/fo-dicom/READMENuget.md

 Fellow Oak DICOM officially supports the following runtimes:

-* .NET Core 8.0
+* .NET 8.0
-* .NET Core 9.0
+* .NET 9.0
-* .NET Framework 4.6.2
+* .NET 10.0

-Other runtimes that implement .NET Standard 2.0 may work, but be aware that our CI pipeline only tests these platforms (and only on Windows)
+Other runtimes may work, but be aware that our CI pipeline only tests these platforms (and only on Windows)

 ### Installation
 Easiest is to obtain *fo-dicom* binaries from [NuGet](https://www.nuget.org/packages/fo-dicom/).
 This package reference the core *fo-dicom* assemblies for all Microsoft and Xamarin platforms.